 Tasting fried pizza in Naples is a must.
-Here's where to find the best in the city.
+Here's where to find the best in town.

 La fried pizza It is one of the most popular delicacies in Naples, but the best can only be found in some unmissable places.

 The fried pizza is not simply a product of the culinary tradition, it is much more, because it tells us the true soul of the city, the "true", born in the alleys of the city womb.

 Here are ten places in the city where you can taste the best fried pizza that must be strictly soft and fluffy, never greasy and to taste always boiling, freshly baked!

 O sfizio d'a Notizia